SimBoex/Power-BI-projects/Project#2/README.md

 ### 3. Visualization tools
-Differently from the first project, here i learnt how to use visualization fiters to give a dynamic view of different elements.
+Differently from the first project, here I learnt how to use visualization fiters to give a dynamic view of different elements.